nwmarino/gcl/README.md

-# Graphics Compute Library
+# Graphics-compute library

-**gcl** is a library that lets any GPU supporting Vulkan easily run general purpose code by way of compute shaders.
-It aims to simplify the process of initializing buffers and giving data to shaders by providing abstractions and API functions.
+gcl is a collection of Vulkan abstractions and math kernels that use compute shaders to run on the GPU to optimize parallel performance.